Task Configuration

 Tasks only enter the failed state if job execution fails with no retries left.
 Otherwise they return to the waiting state, to wait on the next try.

 In the following example, tasks bad and flaky each have 3 retries configured, with a 10 second delay between.
 On the final try, bad fails again and goes to the failed state, while flaky succeeds and triggers task whizz downstream.
-The scheduler will then stall with bad retained as an incomplete task.
+The scheduler will then stall because bad failed (which is a final status) with incomplete outputs.

 [scheduling]